hovik-aghajanyan/Android-Pay-Sample/README.md

         }
     }
 ```

+## Using the judoNative SDK with Android Pay

-### 6. Performing a payment with the judoNative SDK:
+### 1. To perform a payment with the judoNative SDK:
 To complete the payment, create an AndroidPayRequest with the token from the FullWallet response:
 ```java
 AndroidPayRequest androidPayRequest = new AndroidPayRequest.Builder()